Down Payment Assistance Programs and Grants

 Down payment assistance helps homebuyers cover the upfront cash a lender requires to buy a home.
 The money can come from various sources, such as federal and state agencies, banks, and nonprofit organizations.

-The money can be in grants, loans, vouchers, and more.
-Down payment assistance is accessible for various types of mortgages, including both government-backed and conventional options.
+The money can come in grants, loans, vouchers, and more.
+Down payment assistance is available for various types of mortgages, including government-backed and conventional options.

 However, down payment assistance programs are only for some.
 To qualify for a mortgage and assistance, homebuyers must meet certain criteria, such as income, credit score, and pre-approval.
 Some programs may also have additional requirements, such as location, property type, occupancy, education, or repayment terms.